 Canvas is available in two formats:

-- Canvas Server: licensed software solution, hosted by customers and therefore scalable to as many VENs as they need
+- Canvas Server: licensed software solution, hosted by customers and therefore scalable to as many VENs as they need.
+In this configuration, you may use the UI out of the box for many tasks as well as build your own API to interface programmatically.

 This documentation has a number of useful resources learning about and implementing Canvas.
 For any questions, please reach out to email@example.com.